-Api Mechanical Seal vs Non Api Mechanical Seal
+API Mechanical Seal vs Non API Mechanical Seal: What Is the Difference

 An API mechanical seal and a non-API mechanical seal differ in their design and performance standards.